 Increases difficulty of estimating repair costs

 Before providing an estimate, the adjuster might take photos or make notes.
 The adjuster may also consider any additional costs associated with repairs such as renting a car to transport the vehicle while it is being repaired.
 These elements allow them to estimate the repair cost accurately.

 Adjusters must also take into account depreciation value to ensure adequate coverage.
 When determining the settlement amount, adjusters must take into account factors like age, condition, market value, and so forth.

 Calculating Depreciation Value

-Once the depreciation amount for each item has been established, the adjuster will subtotal all values to arrive at a total depreciation amount for all damages.
-This figure is then taken into consideration when determining the final settlement amount for the claim.
+After determining the depreciation value for each item, the adjuster will then subtotal all the values to determine the total depreciation amount.
+This figure is used to determine the final settlement amount.